-Didactic: Students enrolled in KPSAHS educational programs are required to wear both their photo ID badge/access badge at all times when they are on campus.
+Didactic: Students enrolled in KPSAHS educational programs that utilize campus facilities are required to wear both their photo ID badge and access badge at all times when they are on campus.
 Clinical: It is a California state law that all patients have the right to know who is providing their care and service, therefore, students are required to wear photo ID badges at all times during their clinical education.

-Students who do not have their photo ID/access badge, may be required to leave and return with the badge.
+If a student does not have their photo ID and access badges, they will be required to leave and return with both of the badges.
 The student will be held responsible for all disseminated educational materials and any missed clinical time must be made up.

-When a student completes their educational program, withdraws, or is dismissed from KPSAHS, the student must return both their photo ID badge/access badge to their program director during their exit counseling session.
+When a student completes their educational program, withdraws, or is dismissed from KPSAHS, the student must return both their photo ID badge and access badge to their Program Director during their exit counseling session.
 Failure to do so will result in withholding of the Certificate of Completion, Diploma, or loss of eligibility for any future KPSAHS educational programs.